wfordh/ottoneu_auctions/README.md

 - Curate columns for HTML more
 - Add Fangraphs' projections for RoS.
 Preferably an average of Depth Charts, ZiPS, Steamer, and THE BAT, converted to the FG Points system for Ottoneu.
 - Add players on waivers
-- Change percentiles to ints instead of floats
+- Change percentiles to ints instead of floats.
+Not currently possible b/c of `NaN` percentiles
+- Add plate appearances and IP for MLB players